pydicom/pynetdicom/docs/user/concepts.rst

 SOP Classes
 ~~~~~~~~~~~
-A Service-Object Pair (SOP) Class is defined by the union of an IOD and a DIMSE
+A Service-Object Pair (SOP) Class is defined by the union of an IOD and a
+`DICOM Message Service Element <http://dicom.nema.org/medical/dicom/current/output/chtml/part07/PS3.7.html>`_
-service group:
+(DIMSE) service group:

 * **Composite SOP Classes** are the union of Composite IODs and
-  DIMSE-C services.
-An example of a Composite SOP Class is the *CT Image
+  the DIMSE-C service group.
+An example of a Composite SOP Class is the
-  Storage SOP Class*, which is the union of the *CT Image IOD* and the DIMSE
+  *CT Image Storage SOP Class*, which is the union of the *CT Image IOD* and
-  C-STORE service.
-A *CT Image Storage* instance stores information about a
+  the DIMSE C-STORE service.
+A *CT Image Storage* instance stores information
-  single slice of a patient's CT scan.
-A complete scan (a *Series*) would
+  about a single slice of a patient's CT scan.
+A complete scan (a *Series*) is
-  then be made up of one or more *CT Image Storage SOP Class* instances, all
+  made up of one or more *CT Image Storage SOP Class* instances, all
   with the same *Study Instance UID* and *Series Instance UID* values but
   differing *SOP Instance UID* values (one for each SOP instance within the
   *Series*).
 * **Normalised SOP Classes** are the union of Normalised IODs and DIMSE-N
-  services.
+  service group.
 An example of a Normalised SOP Class is the *Print Job SOP
   Class*, which is the union of the *Print Job IOD* and the DIMSE
   N-EVENT-REPORT and N-GET services.
 The *Print Job SOP Class* is an
   abstraction of a print job containing one or more films to be printed.